emjot/jquery-fileupload-rails/README.md

     //= require jquery-fileupload/jquery-ui

-## Using the stylesheet
+## Using the stylesheet (with dart sass)

-Require the stylesheet file to app/assets/stylesheets/application.css
+Import the gem's sass into your sass:

-    *= require jquery.fileupload
+    @import jquery.fileupload
-    *= require jquery.fileupload-ui
+    @import jquery.fileupload-ui

-There are also noscript styles for Browsers with Javascript disabled, to use them create a noscript.css and add it to your precompile-list and layout inside a noscript tag:
+There are also noscript styles for Browsers with Javascript disabled, to use them create a noscript.sass and add it to your dartsass builds config as well to your layout inside a noscript tag:

-    *= require jquery.fileupload-noscript
+    @import jquery.fileupload-noscript
-    *= require jquery.fileupload-ui-noscript
+    @import jquery.fileupload-ui-noscript

 ## Using the middleware